 The knives you buy will become your constant companions in the kitchen.
 Even if you cook only once or twice a week, having a few good knives makes all the difference.

 Before you head for the nearest kitchen shop to buy a full set of knives, there are a few things to know.

 Cheap knives represent false economy.
 They are fine in a pinch, but it's always a good idea to buy the best knife you can afford.
 Properly cared for, they will last a lifetime.

-Good knives hold their edges and sharpen to fine cutting edges.
+Good knives hold their edges and sharpen nicely time and again.
 They are a joy to work with, whether you are chopping a few tomatoes for a salad or working your way through several whole chickens.

 What Are the Best?

 The best knives on the market today are made from carbon-stainless steel alloys that combine the hardness of carbon with the ease of stainless steel.

 The carbon steel holds it edge; the stainless resists rust and pitting from acidic ingredients and humidity.

 Good knives have full tangs.
 This means the metal of the blade visibly extends to the end of the handle and is held in place with secure metal rivets.
 This makes it less likely that the blade will break or loosen from the handle.

 Handles should be made from wood, wood impregnated with resin, or sturdy plastic.
 Any of these materials works well.
 Choose the one that feels best in your hand.